- BS in Earth Science with focus groups in

 University of Minnesota Geological Society (a.k.a.
 GeoClub)

-There is an official student organization for geo students.
+GeoClub is the official student organization for geo students.
 Other than social activities, this group raises money for the yearly spring field trip.
 See the GeoClub website and join the group's Facebook page.
+If you are even considering a major in Earth Sciences or Environmental Geosciences, please ask Jen Petrie to add your email address to the GeoClub listserv.
+This is the primary way that the department communicates information about research, internship, scholarship, and job opportunities to our undergraduates!

 Listing of Earth Sciences Courses